PshenAI/cryptodealbot-test-task/README.md

 # cryptodealbot-test-task
 A test task for CryptoDealBot.

-Create a simple REST-Controller that returns cryptocurrency pairs from a third-party api.
+Create a simple REST-Controller that returns cryptocurrency pairs from a third-party api, which are asynchronously fetched.

 The endpoint for fetching the price would be available by default here: http://localhost:8080/crypto/{insertPairNameHere}/price